 This short list concerns prisons; their architectures, disciplines, experiences, labours, etc..
 It's hardly comprehensive, but a first start in our growing collection-interest in the criminological realm of the human sciences.
 That field in which we learn which humans are bad, and how exactly we should treat them for being that way.
 And where they should live.

 TERMS.
 Items are guaranteed to be described and delivered to the collector's satisfaction.
 Returns are accepted within 10 days of receipt.
 Reciprocal terms are extended to the trade; institutional policies are accommodated.
 For purchases, please phone (+1) 416-729-7043 or email firstname.lastname@example.org; priority given to first interest.
 Select items will be on display in Booth 604B of the Brooklyn Antiquarian Book Fair.
-This is an advance draft; please excuse any temporary images or language errors.
 To receive advance copies of future lists, subscribe to our mailing list.
 Specific wants are always welcomed, from both new and established collectors.

 LOT 01 / GAOLERS